wp-plugins/editorial-calendar/readme.txt

 *THIS PLUGIN IS NOT READY FOR DOWNLOAD.
 DO NOT RUN IT OUTSIDE OF A TEST ENVIRONMENT.*

 The editorial calendar lets WordPress administrators and editors manage the dates for multiple posts at once.
 You see all of your posts in a calendar view and can arrange them via an easy drag and drop interface.
-The editorial calendar great improves any blog that plans posts in advance or takes contributions from multiple users.
+The editorial calendar greatly improves any blog that plans posts in advance or takes contributions from multiple users.

 == Installation ==